Myton, Utah

 Myton is a city in Duchesne County, Utah, United States.
 Established in 1905, Myton had a population of 561 at the 2020 census.

 Geography

 Myton is located in eastern Duchesne County along U.S. Routes 40 and 191.
 Duchesne, the county seat, is 19 mi to the west, and Roosevelt, the largest city by population in Duchesne County, is 10 mi to the northeast.

 According to the United States Census Bureau, the city has a total area of 2.6 sqkm, all land.
 Myton is on the south side of the Duchesne River, an east-flowing tributary of the Green River.

 Climate

 According to the Köppen Climate Classification system, Myton has a semi-arid climate, abbreviated BSk on climate maps.

-In 1974, Myton recorded a mere 1.34 in of precipitation for the entire year, the record lowest for a calendar year in Utah, and the second-lowest figure ever recorded in the US outside the southwestern deserts.
+In 1974, Myton recorded a mere 1.34 in of precipitation for the entire year, the record lowest for a calendar year in Utah, and the second-lowest figure ever recorded in the U.S. outside the southwestern deserts.
 (Note: In 1960, Lysite, Wyoming recorded only 1.28 in for the year.)